Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 The metrics that your application collects must be defined in a ``metrics.yaml`` file.
 The format of that file is documented [here](https://mozilla.github.io/glean_parser/metrics-yaml.html).

+**Important**: as stated [here](#before-using-the-library), any new data collection requires documentation and data-review.
+This is also required for any new metric automatically collected by glean.

 ## License